elastic/ecs/rfcs/text/0013-network-headers.md

 Stage 1: Describe at a high-level how these field changes will be used in practice.
 Real world examples are encouraged.
 The goal here is to understand how people would leverage these fields to gain insights or solve problems. ~1-3 paragraphs.
 -->

+Currently each of the beats modules/integrations that captures network header data indexes the data within their specific field namespace and the format of this data is not consistent.
+This allows different datasets to have a common place to index and then correlate this data such as Snort, Suricata, Zeek, Packetbeat....

 ## Source data

 <!--
 Stage 1: Provide a high-level description of example sources of data.
 This does not yet need to be a concrete example of a source document, but instead can simply describe a potential source (e.g. nginx access log).
 This will ultimately be fleshed out to include literal source examples in a future stage.
 The goal here is to identify practical sources for these fields in the real world. ~1-3 sentences or unordered list.
 -->
+- Snort Filebeat module/Agent Integration
+- Suricata Filebeat module/Agent Integration
+- Zeek Filebeat module/Agent Integration
 <!--
 Stage 2: Included a real world example source document.
 Ideally this example comes from the source(s) identified in stage 1.
 If not, it should replace them.
 The goal here is to validate the utility of these field changes in the context of a real world example.
 Format with the source name as a ### header and the example document in a GitHub code block with json formatting.
 -->